 1. Disconnected tools = messy logic

 Using one platform for email, another for SMS, and a third for push creates silos.
 There’s no shared segmentation, no unified triggers, and no way to coordinate your messaging logic across channels.
+This is one of the most common email and sms marketing challenges for growing apps.

 2. Overlapping sends = frustrated users